natallzl/data310/Feb21Response.md

 **What are you functionally accomplishing as you apply the filter to your original array?**

+The 3x3 filter is applied to each pixel in the original array.
+For each pixel, the neighbor values (in a 3x3 area) are considered and the filter is used to calculate a new value for the pixel.
+The pixel and neighbor pixels are multiplied by the filter values and added up to create the new pixel value.

 **Why is the application of a convolving filter to an image useful for computer vision?**

+A convolving filter is useful for computer vision because it processes the image to raw features.
+Ideally, the features that are most prominent are the features that are most important in the image.
+Watching the Maroney video, convolutions help with extracting features of an image for use in classification; instead of just looking at and matching the individual pixels in the image, sets of features can be matched to a label.

 **Stretch goal: instead of using the misc.ascent() image from scipy, can you apply three filters and weights to your own selected image?
 Again describe the results.**